Jack Cunningham, Baron Cunningham of Felling: Early life

 He was educated at Jarrow Grammar School (now Jarrow School) in the same class as Doug McAvoy, future general secretary of the National Union of Teachers.
 Cunningham then studied at Bede College of Durham University, receiving a BSc in Chemistry in 1962, and a PhD in 1967.
-He stayed at the university to become a research fellow from 1966–8, whilst working as an officer for the General and Municipal Workers' Union.
+He stayed at the university to become a research fellow from 1966 to 1968, whilst working as an officer for the General and Municipal Workers' Union.

 He was a district councillor for Chester-le-Street Rural & Parish Council, prior to becoming an MP and continued to live in the Garden Farm area of the town, bringing up his family there.

 Political career

-Cunningham joined the Shadow Cabinet in 1983, and was appointed to be a Deputy Lieutenant of the County of Cumbria in 1991.
+Cunningham joined the Shadow cabinet in 1983, and was appointed to be a Deputy Lieutenant of the County of Cumbria in 1991.
 He ran the Labour Party's general election campaign in 1992.
 He also appeared on many television election programmes as one of the main spokesmen of the Labour Party.

 Minister

-After the Labour landslide victory at the 1997 general election, he became Minister of Agriculture, Fisheries and Food and embarked on a modernisation programme for the Ministry.
+Following the Labour landslide victory at the 1997 general election, he became Minister of Agriculture, Fisheries and Food and embarked on a modernisation programme for the Ministry.
 He worked to secure the lifting of the EU ban on the export of UK beef, and achieved some limited success on this.